 J.P.
 Morgan’s nose looked like a purple cauliflower.
 It was an awful handicap for a self-conscious man who wanted to impress women.

-His biographer, Ron Chernow, wrote that people who knew J.P.
-Morgan linked his terrible temper to his nose.
+His biographer, Ron Chernow, wrote that people who knew him linked his terrible temper to his nose.

 The nose certainly contributed to an insecurity and lack of social ease that were thinly masked by a barking voice and tyrannical manner.

 J.P.
 Morgan tried all kinds of cures, none of which worked.
 He pretended his nose didn’t bother him.
 When someone suggested surgery, he replied, “Everybody knows my nose.
 It would be impossible for me to appear on the streets of New York without it.”

 He also described his enormous purple nose as, ‘part of the American business structure.’

 But his close associates knew his sensitivity about his nose.
 Newspaper magnate Joseph Pulitzer often published caricatures him with an enormous nose.
 Morgan asked him to stop.

 John Warner ‘Bet-a-Million Gates’ called him Livernose.
 Morgan then blackballed him from the Union League and New York Yacht clubs.